eden20586/Excel-Project/README.md

 # Excel-Projects
-This repository showed some projects in Excel course that contain If , Vlookup methods and more then. the courses was in the academy.
+Hey , I'm Eden Admoni , and in this repository I will show some projects in Excel course that contain If , Vlookup methods and more then. the courses was in the academy.